Robotic Milking on New Zealand’s Pastures

-When Alvin Reid installed six DeLaval VMS™ robots into his farm in 2013, he did it with cow longevity and sustainability at the top of his agenda.
+When Alvin Reid installed six DeLaval VMS™ robots into his farm, he did it with cow longevity and sustainability at the top of his agenda.

 His cows now have less mastitis, produce more milk with less staff required on the farm.
 But it’s not just a reduction in illness that has benefitted the cows.
 The cows are now the ones in control, according to Reid.

 “We have about 4.5 lactations per cow and we think we will now be able to extend that to about 5.5 lactations.”
 Alvin Reid

 The farm, based on New Zealand’s South Island has 485 cows grazing all year-round in open pasture and walking up to three kilometres a day to get themselves to one of the farm’s six DeLaval VMS™’s .
 They milk more than two times a day at peak lactation.

 Rhys Grant, Reid’s farm manager says the change to automated milking has meant a big change in farm management.
 “I don’t touch the cows anymore.
 If they are lying down in the paddock, or standing ‘chewing’ in the races, I leave them alone.
 They will eventually get up to look for a feed, and if the pasture is eaten out, they know to come to the VMS’s and the Smart Gate interchanges to be milked and shown a new pasture.”